-Caring for your deck can be as simple as a little soap and water with today’s composite decks to something more labor and time intensive that is better handled by a professional as with wood decks.
+Caring for your deck varies based on what kind of deck you have.
+It can be as simple as a little soap and water with today’s composite decks to something more labor and time intensive that is better handled by a professional as with wood decks.
 No matter what type of deck you have, caring for it properly will help to maintain its beauty and keep your investment secure.

 As outdoor spaces, decks are exposed to extreme elements of heat, cold, and moisture.
 With wood decks, this means annual and semiannual maintenance.
-When it comes to Semiannual cleaning and maintenance, the most important task is washing the deck to ensure the removal of mold and dirt that can build up and lead to rot.
+When it comes to semiannual cleaning and maintenance, the most important task is washing the deck to ensure the removal of mold and dirt that can build up and cause rotting.

 A professional service will do an inspection of your deck before they engage in power washing to ensure that there are no existing signs of rot and the structural integrity of the deck is sound.
 This will include the railing, spindles, deck joists and any footings.
 Since many professional services that specialize in deck power washing will charge by the hour, half day or full day, any extra time can be devoted to power washing any brick patio elements or walkways.

-This process also gives them the opportunity to put plastic covers over any bushes, flower beds or shrubs that may be in close proximity to the deck.
-A quality service uses the proper cleaners to restore the deck to a pristine look while also doing no harm to plants, vegetation, grass or soil.
-There are a number of quality organic cleaners available, so it’s a good idea to enquire about the cleaners that they use.
+A quality power washing service uses the proper cleaners to restore the deck to a pristine look without harming plants, vegetation, grass or soil.
+There are some quality organic cleaners available, so it’s a good idea to inquire about the cleaners that they use.
 The same goes for sealing your wood deck, which should be done once a year.

 If you have chosen the most experienced deck and patio designer and builder with the best crews and materials, you have created an outdoor space that adds untold beauty, value, and enjoyment to your home.
 By consulting them about maintenance and choosing professionals that can do the job right following completion of the installation, you will enjoy the beauty of your deck, patio or porch for many years to come.